-Ceramic and stone tiles are also a suitable countertop surface.
-At the time tile was more common for floors, but it does not take much imagination to translate it to countertops.
-It is generally our preferred choice.
-With the new care-free urethane grouts and careful setting, it is among the most maintenance-free countertop materials — requiring much less attention than any natural stone.
+Stone and ceramic tiles are also a suitable countertop surface.
+At the time ceramic tile was more common for floors, but it does not take much imagination to translate it to countertops where it is our preferred choice from among all countertop materials.
+With the new care-free urethane grouts, it is among the most maintenance-free countertop materials — requiring much less attention than any natural stone.
 It is also the material that permits the most creativity.
 There are literally thousands of patterns and colors of ceramic tile, so mix, match and experiment until you get a look you love.

 It was common in the early Arts & Crafts period to use tables as work surfaces, and these could have been fitted with an enamel-on-steel working surface.
 "Porceliron" was a common trade name for the material.
 Enamel-on-steel tended to chip, so unmarred examples are difficult to find, and auction prices are numbing for exceptional pieces.
 The working surfaces of Hoosier cabinets were also often enamel-on-steel.
 Unfortunately, as for as we can tell, none of these materials is available today.
 (But, if you know of a source, please contact us or leave a comment below.)